 You might be tempted to take the FSBO route, but this comes with a lot of difficulties.
-Even if you can devote the time to marketing, hosting open houses, pre-qualifying and meeting multiple potential buyers you’ll still have trouble with negotiations and handling all the paperwork.
-Hiring a seasoned real estate broker means they can devote themselves fulltime to getting it sold.
+Even if you can devote the time to marketing, hosting open houses, pre-qualifying, and meeting multiple potential buyers, you’ll still have trouble with negotiations and handling all the paperwork.
+Hiring a seasoned real estate broker means they can devote themselves full-time to getting it sold.
 They have the skills, contacts, and experience to find the right buyers and the right price.
-Those who try to sell on their own often take longer and end up with less money than sellers who hired a broker.
+Those who try to sell on their own; take longer and end up with less money than sellers who hired a broker.

 You stand to lose tens of thousands of dollars in taxes if you miss-scheduled your closing day by as much as one day.
-Before setting a timeline for the sale make sure you talk with your accountant to find out if any long-term capital gains tax breaks apply to you.
-Mark the day they come into play on your calendar, so you don’t fudge the closing.
+Before setting a timeline for sale, make sure you talk with your accountant to find out if any long-term capital gains tax breaks apply to you.
+Mark the day they come into play on your calendar so you don’t fudge the closing.

-If you’ve already moved out and the apartment is empty you can’t afford not to stage.
-Potential buyers tend to have a hard time visualizing living somewhere when they can’t see how the space can be utilized.
-If you’re still living there and have all your personal possessions around it can be even harder to attract a buyer.
+If you’ve already moved out and the apartment is empty, you can’t afford to stage.
+Potential buyers tend to have a hard time visualizing living somewhere when they can’t see how space can be utilized.
+If you’re still living there and have all your possessions around, it can be even harder to attract a buyer.
 Declutter everything and look for ways you can arrange the furniture to show your home at its best.
-And if you really want to knock the socks off buyers on open house day, hire a professional staging company.
+And if you want to knock the socks off buyers on open house day, hire a professional staging company.
 They know exactly how to stage an apartment that will appeal to the right buyers.

-If it’s your first sale, it’s easy to underestimate how high the costs of selling can be.
-Get this wrong and that fat check on closing day suddenly doesn’t look so big anymore.
-The real estate brokers commission will take up 5-6% of the sale price.
+If it’s your first sale, it’s easy to underestimate how high the selling costs can be.
+Get this wrong, and that fat check on the closing day suddenly doesn’t look so big anymore.
+The real estate brokers’ commission will take up 5-6% of the sale price.
 That’s easy to estimate but what takes a little more effort is: